mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 Currently, we use a bespoke ETL and cursor architecture written in Ruby and run via Polyphemus.
 Some of the challenges around this are:

 - Only engineers can write new ETLs, since they are written with Ruby.
-- It is not schedulable outside of Polyphemus (REDCap ingestion) or `systemctl` jobs.
+- It is not schedulable outside of Polyphemus UI (i.e. REDCap ingestion) or `systemctl` jobs.
 Scheduling changes require editing Chef configurations.
 - Deploying new ETLs requires a code deployment.
 This can lead to long feedback loops.
 - Difficult to test and develop outside of a production environment, often requiring the author to manually create local test data.